Shades of Gray: The Ghosts of Train Nine

 Read the exciting conclusion to this story and more in Shades of Gray: Strange Tales from the Old Dominion, now available exclusively on Amazon Kindle.
 Order it today.

-Posted on July 3, 2017, in Fiction and tagged American Civil War, Andersonville Prison, Civil War Stories, Fiction, ghost stories, Kindle, Old Dominion, Shades of Gray, short stories, Virginia.
+Posted on July 3, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, Ghost Stories, Kindle, Old Dominion, Shades of Gray, short stories, Virginia.
 Bookmark the permalink.
 Leave a comment.